 Africa’s apex predator — prides, coalitions and the roar that carries five miles.

-The most elusive of the five — solitary, nocturnal and breathtaking when found.
+Explore The Lion →The most elusive of the five — solitary, nocturnal and electric when found.

-The largest land animal on earth, led by matriarchs with decades of memory.
+Explore The Leopard →The largest land animal on earth, led by matriarchs with decades of memory.

 The surest Big Five of all.
-The private Sabi Sand reserves deliver leopard viewing found nowhere else on earth, plus lion, elephant, buffalo and rhino on off-road drives.
+The private Sabi Sand reserves deliver leopard viewing with few rivals anywhere on earth, plus lion, elephant, buffalo and rhino on off-road drives.

 Nonstops from Newark and Atlanta reach Johannesburg and Cape Town in 15–16 hours for South Africa; East Africa routes connect through Amsterdam, Doha or Istanbul to Nairobi or Kilimanjaro.

-Lodges are all-inclusive, so cash needs are small.
+Lodges are bespoke, so cash needs are small.
 Tipping is at your discretion — a guideline is around $20–25 per guest per day for your guide, and about $10 for camp staff.

 Each of the five has its strongholds and its season.
 Here is where — and when — your chances of finding them are best.